Evangaline/e-masque-digital-viewer/README.md

 ## Author

-This project was created by nick Coleman in 2025.
+This project was created by Nick Coleman in 2025.